jandreolli/Sokoban/README.md

 make archive
 ```

-**NB** : An archive containing the c, h and txt files, Makefile, README and Doxyfile will be created.
+**NB** : An archive containing the c, h and txt files, Makefile, README, Doxyfile and SDL2 directory will be created.

 ## Author